KQM-git/TCL/docs/characters/cryo/ganyu.md

 **Notes**

-* **Celestial Shower's** Cryo DMG bonus can apply to itself if Ganyu casts subsequent bursts off cooldown within the radius of the prior Burst.
+* **Celestial Shower's** Cryo DMG bonus can apply to itself if Ganyu casts subsequent Bursts off cooldown within the radius of the prior Burst.
 This buff can be snapshotted.

 </TabItem>
 </Tabs>